 Make sure to read our article all about the pros and cons of edgie wedgie use, and which edgie wedgie we recommend (and what to avoid) for young kids.
 In our experience, using an edgie wedgie is one of the most important tools to use in parent-child ski lessons.

 Parent Tip: To make sure that your children know how to stop well before moving on to the next skill, play games like red light-green light with them so that they will learn how to stop fast and slow.

 Skill Number 4: Teaching Kids How To Turn On Skis

 Teaching young kids how to turn on their skis is much easier than you might anticipate.
 The best thing that you need to remember when teaching kids how to turn on their skis is that their skis will typically go wherever they’re looking.
 That means that if your kids are looking at a giant tree chances are they’re going to slam straight into that tree.

 If you can get your kids to watch you while you’re skiing down the hill chances are they will follow the direction that you’re going.
 To get kids to learn to turn on their skis the best way to do this is by playing a game of Follow the Leader.
-Have your child follow behind you about 10 ft and practice making big S turns down the mountain with them and have them follow in your tracks.
+Have your child follow behind you about 10 feet and practice making big S turns down the mountain with them and have them follow in your tracks.
 If your child is having a hard time focusing on you and getting distracted, try skiing backward with them and playing games holding their eye contact to help them focus.